terafuse/pyroFoundation5/README.md

 ***Page Types:***

 >A couple PyroCMS page_types are included which are a good start to create a new layout.

+ * Add new Page Type in PyroCMS and select Theme Layout from form menu.
+ > Note: These layout files are in your `themeDir/views/layouts/` directory.
+These files are the same as the default.html and are copied and named for the corresponding page_type.
+Page_type (Fields) are associated with these files.
+Use default.html if you want to share fields between page_types.

-Copy code from files in `themeDir/views/page_types/` and paste into PyroCMS (Page Type / Layout) section, save and add all (new Fields) to the new Page Type.
+ * Copy html from a selected pagetype.html in `themeDir/views/page_types/` and paste into PyroCMS (Page Type / Layout) section and save.
+ * Add all the new (Fields) ex. {{ section1_heading }} from pagetype.html file to the new Page Type you've created.
+ * Add a new (Page) and select the newly created page_type.
+ * Now you can add content to the fields you created.